 Why October is a great time to travel to Iceland?

 October declares the end of summer and start of Winter; this means you get to enjoy the wide range of crossover activities from both seasons.
-It is light and warm enough outside for hiking and touring activities and the days are dark enough for northern lights.
+It is light and warm enough outside for hiking and touring activities, such as whale watching, and the days are dark enough for northern lights.
 Moreover, October is one of the quietest months in Iceland and this is reflected in the pricing of flights and accommodation.

 What to do in October in Iceland